MaOlszewska/Evolution-Simulation/README.md

 - While the simulation doesn't run, you can click on the animal to track it and see genotype
 - You can end the tracking of the animal by pressing the button `END TRACKING`
 - By pressing the button `EXIT` you will exit the application
+- Statistics of the right map are marked in yellow on the chart, left map in orange.

 ## How to recognize animals?